Abdulkhadir63/Adventureworks-Data-Lakehouse-Pipeline/README.md

 Some of the validations include:

-- Checking for null values in important columns
+- Checking for null values in important primary keys
 - Verifying numeric values are valid
 - Detecting duplicate records
 - Logging validation results for every pipeline execution